rsyslog/rsyslog-doc/source/overview.rst

 Overview
 ========

-Rsyslog **The rocket-fast system for log processing** project started back in 2004 to improve how `syslog <https://en.wikipedia.org/wiki/Syslog>`_ handled logs.
+Rsyslog -**The Rocket-fast SYStem for LOG processing**- project started back in 2004 to improve how `syslog <https://en.wikipedia.org/wiki/Syslog>`_ handled logs.

 Time flied, and now it has become a swiss army tool to handle logs, being able